Cover photo by Victor Freitas on Unsplash

 Build Muscle Mass

-Even at rest, muscle burns more calories than fat, so the more muscle you have, the higher your metabolic rate, and the easier it is to lose weight.
+Even at rest, muscle burns calories, so the more muscle you have, the higher your metabolic rate, and the easier it is to lose weight.

 Check out this YouTube videos with great workout routines for you.